Mihael Milunović

-Mihael Milunović (born July 2, 1967) is a Montenegrin, French and Croatian painter.
+Mihael Milunović (born July 2, 1967) is a Serbian and French painter.
 His work encompasses a wide range of artistic disciplines, from painting, drawing and photography through large-scale sculptures, installations, to sound, video and objects.
 His main interests focus on social and political issues.
 By decontextualizing everyday objects, symbols or situations, Milunović provokes unease in the observer, a blend of alienation and curiosity.

 In 2018, he obtained the prestigious Award from the French Académie des Beaux-Arts for his painting work.

 His works are featured in prestigious museum collections including MUMOK, Vienna; Museum of Contemporary Art, Belgrade; Palazzo Forti, Verona; and Musée d’Art et d’Industrie, Saint-Étienne, France.